PayThePizzo/Data-Structures-and-Algorithms/3 - Sorting/1 - INSERTION SORT.md

 # Insertion Sort
+It is an algorithm that exploits and incremental technique:

 Invariante: il sotto-array A[1 .. j-1] è formato dagli elementi ordinati che che originariamente erano in A[1 .. j-1].
 Quando il ciclo termina, j = A.length + 1, quindi per l’invariante gli elementi A[1 ..